 The first step in the curriculum planning process in Stedfast is to create the apprenticeship assessment plan.
 Assessment plans have two purposes:

 Identify the knowledge, skills and behaviours and set out what will be delivered/taught and how learning will be assessed or demonstrated (Intent)

 Assessment plan reviews to add findings and determine if knowledge, skills and behaviours have been developed (Impact)

 It should be noted that assessment plans are not limited to just apprenticeship programmes.
 Providers are also able to conduct self-assessment reporting, strategic planning and accreditation reviews in the assessment plan module.

 Step 2 Working with Outcomes & Measures

-Each programme is made up of outcomes / endpoints (standards).
-If staff need to demonstrate cross curriculum links then this can also be done.
-It helps to demonstrate how activites map to other delivery plans such as maths, English, Prevent, Safeguarding etc
+Each programme is made up of outcomes/endpoints (standards).
+If staff must demonstrate cross-curriculum links, this can also be done.
+It helps to demonstrate how activities map to other delivery plans such as maths, English, Prevent, Safeguarding etc

 Step 3 Create Curriculum Plans

 Adding Curriculum Activities

 The key feature in the curriculum planning module is the activity planner.
 Providers can decide if they want to create curriculum plans based on units, modules, courses, themes, topics, workshops etc